LMFrutos/Bell_BallMilling/README.md

 3.  **Check the results.**
     The script will generate three output files in the current directory:
     - `output.txt`: A summary of the input parameters and key results.
-    - `W.mtx`: The complete work function data, with columns for `phi`, `theta`, and `W(phi,theta)`.
+    - `W.mtx`: The complete work function data.
-    - `W_spherical.png`: A visual representation of the work function mapped onto a sphere.
+    - `W_spherical.png`: A visual representation of the work function.

-    You can compare your generated files with the reference outputs located in `example_files/output_files/`.
+    You can compare your generated files with the reference outputs located in `example/output_files/`.

 ## File Formats